... But Handel’s harmony affects the soul,

 Recent News and Current Events

-Further details and booking information...
+Further infromation and booking here...

 The British Library continues to make Handel's autograph scores available online.